Tulip-Dev/tulip/doc/developer/installation.rst

   make -jY

-where Y is the number of core on your processor.
+where Y is not greater than the number of cores on your processor.

 This operation can take several minutes, so here comes the time for a well deserved break!